Energy transformation

 Energy transformation, also known as energy conversion, is the process of changing energy from one form to another.
-In physics, energy is a quantity that provides the capacity to perform work or moving, (e.g. Lifting an object) or provides heat.
-In addition to being converted, according to the law of conservation of energy, energy is transferable to a different location or object, but it cannot be created or destroyed.
+In physics, energy is a quantity that provides the capacity to perform work (e.g. lifting an object) or provides heat.
+In addition to being converted, according to the law of conservation of energy, energy is transferable to a different location or object or living being, but it cannot be created or destroyed.

-The energy in many of its forms may be used in natural processes, or to provide some service to society such as heating, refrigeration, lighting or performing mechanical work to operate machines.
-For example, to heat a home, the furnace burns fuel, whose chemical potential energy is converted into thermal energy, which is then transferred to the home's air to raise its temperature.

 Limitations in the conversion of thermal energy

 Conversions to thermal energy from other forms of energy may occur with 100% efficiency.
 Conversion among non-thermal forms of energy may occur with fairly high efficiency, though there is always some energy dissipated thermally due to friction and similar processes.
 Sometimes the efficiency is close to 100%, such as when potential energy is converted to kinetic energy as an object falls in a vacuum.
 This also applies to the opposite case; for example, an object in an elliptical orbit around another body converts its kinetic energy (speed) into gravitational potential energy (distance from the other object) as it moves away from its parent body.
 When it reaches the furthest point, it will reverse the process, accelerating and converting potential energy into kinetic.
 Since space is a near-vacuum, this process has close to 100% efficiency.

-Thermal energy is unique because it in most cases (willow) cannot be converted to other forms of energy.
-Only a difference in the density of thermal/heat energy (temperature) can be used to perform work, and the efficiency of this conversion will be (much) less than 100%.
+Because transformations between non-thermal forms of energy are constrained only by the conservation of energy, they have a theoretical maximum efficiency of 100%.
+By contrast, transformations from thermal energy to other forms of energy are additionally constrained by the second law of thermodynamics and have a theoretical maximum efficiency strictly less than 100% (see Carnot cycle), and typically much lower.
+In addition, only a difference in the density of thermal/heat energy (temperature) can be used to perform work.
 This is because thermal energy represents a particularly disordered form of energy; it is spread out randomly among many available states of a collection of microscopic particles constituting the system (these combinations of position and momentum for each of the particles are said to form a phase space).
 The measure of this disorder or randomness is entropy, and its defining feature is that the entropy of an isolated system never decreases.
 One cannot take a high-entropy system (like a hot substance, with a certain amount of thermal energy) and convert it into a low entropy state (like a low-temperature substance, with correspondingly lower energy), without that entropy going somewhere else (like the surrounding air).
 In other words, there is no way to concentrate energy without spreading out energy somewhere else.